VencejoSoftware/ooEntity/readme.md

 Attempt to implement the [domain model](https://en.wikipedia.org/wiki/Domain_model) concept in OO, with interfaces to marshall/unmarshall data in entity objects

 ### Documentation
-If not exists folder "doc" then run the batch "build_doc".
+If not exists folder "code-documentation" then run the batch "build_doc".
 The main entry is ./doc/index.html

 ### Demo
 See tests code for examples of use.